kaheichanturtle/Snaplet/README.md

 **Build HTML pages without writing a single line of code.**

-Welcome to Snaplet, a simple, no-code HTML editor that allows you to easily edit your web pages directly in your browser.
+Welcome to Snaplet (Formally NoCodeCanvas), a simple, no-code HTML editor that allows you to easily edit your web pages directly in your browser.
 This project is a great little tool for making web development approachable for everyone.
 Whether you're sketching a landing page, crafting a portfolio, or prototyping a layout, Snaplet makes it intuitive and fast.

 <table>
   <tr>